fnalways/Olares/docs/manual/olares/settings/search.md

 Olares file search consists of three key components.
 Understanding how they interact helps you manage your system's indexing behavior.

 ### Search index

-The **Search Index** section lets you control how and when indexing changes are applied.
+The **Search Index** section shows the current indexing status.

+**Status meanings**
+- `In Progress`: Olares is updating the index, so search results may be temporarily incomplete.
+- `Completed`: Indexing is finished, and search results should be up to date.

+**What can trigger `In Progress`**
+- **File changes**: Files or folders are added, deleted, or updated in Olares.
+- **Rule changes**: Excluded Files patterns change, or the Full-Text Search Directories list changes.

+**How changes are applied**
-- **Auto-update**: When you change search rules, Olares automatically updates the index within approximately 30 seconds.
+- **Auto-update**: After file changes or rule changes, Olares updates the index automatically within about 30 seconds.
-- **Manual rebuild**: You can click **Rebuild** to apply the latest search rules immediately, instead of waiting for the automatic update.
+- **Rebuild**: If you want changes to take effect immediately (instead of waiting), click **Rebuild**.

+In most cases, you can simply wait for the automatic update. **Rebuild** is mainly useful when you need results to reflect changes right away.

 ### Excluded files